olivDiogo/SmartHome/docs/glossary.md

 ### Log

 [log]: #log
-_The log stores the measurements (readings) of the sensors within a given device.
+_The log stores the units (readings) of the sensors within a given device.
 Each log entry is identified by their logID, and it also identifies the device and sensor by their respective IDs_